nalapatt/JenkinsCI-CDDocker/README.md

 press yes enter password welcome123 key will be added

+# try to ssh to see if you have connection
-ssh -i id_rsa deploy@172.31.23.115 ( to see if you can log in to the server change it your deploy nodes pvt ip address) ssh -i id_rsa tomcat@172.31.23.115 ( to see if you can log in to the server change it your tomcat nodes pvt ip address) yeah if you did !!
+even ssh deploy@172.31.23.115 should work ssh -i id_rsa deploy@172.31.23.115 ( to see if you can log in to the server change it your deploy nodes pvt ip address) ssh -i id_rsa tomcat@172.31.23.115 ( to see if you can log in to the server change it your tomcat nodes pvt ip address) yeah if you did !!